chinhln1902/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

-- [ ] Describe the game's purpose.
+- [ ] This is the game allow user guessing a number until they find the correct answer
-- [ ] Detail which bugs you found.
-- [ ] Explain what fixes you applied.
+- [ ] I found the game allow user to input negative number.
+And the hint the game gives is wrong.
+- [ ] Both bugs are fixed inside logic_utils.py.
+Claude added another check to check negative numbers in parse_guess method.
+And fixed the hint in check_guess method.
+For the logging tool, the fix applied in app.py.

 ## 📸 Demo Walkthrough

 Describe your fixed game in numbered steps so a reader can follow along without watching a video:

-1. <!-- Describe this step -->
-2. <!-- Describe this step -->
-3. <!-- Describe this step -->
-4. <!-- Describe this step -->
-5. <!-- Add more steps as needed -->
+1. User enters a number.
+For example 70
+2. Game returns "Too low"
+3. User enters 80
+4. Game returns "Too high"
+5. User enters 75
+6. Game displays ballon and congrat message and ends there.

 **Screenshot** *(optional)*: <!-- Insert a screenshot of your fixed, winning game here -->